 In May 1997 I began to work for Canship Ugland in the Hibernia project and spent four months in Koje Island, South Korea and commissioned the Shuttle Tanker MV Kometik.
 I was also on Kometik when we brought the first load of oil from Ras Tanura, Saudi Arabia to Paulsboro, New Jersey.
 At the same time I was on Kometik when we received the first load of oil from the Hibernia platform.
 Very memorable times in my career.

 In March 1999 I began to work for Secunda Marine Services and flew to Japan to join the Cable Layer CS Agile.
 Quite a step down from a new shuttle tanker but got to see a bit of the Far East while we laid fibre optic cable around the China Sea.
 I worked for Secunda during the 9/11 attacks and then with the failure of the financial markets and the cable laying business I was laid off in April 2002.

 From April 2002 to March 2007 I worked at various offshore jobs with various companies including Canadian Coast Guard, Global Santa Fe, Torch Offshore, Tidewater, C-Mar Canada and MMS.
 In 2004 I even went back to Alberta to try my hand in Fort McMurray but that life wasn't for me and eventually I came back to work in the offshore.
 In 2005 I spent three months in Yantai, China while with Tidewater building Anchor Handler vessels.

-I continue to live in Portuguese Cove in the Halifax area with my wife of 44 years.
+I continue to live in Portuguese Cove in the Halifax area with my wife of 51 years as of June 2023.
 On my time off we like to travel and cruise.
 We have two sons and four grandsons.